 Take a screenshot

-In our forum thread, we show you how taking a screenshot can be done with both the hardware and software methods, along with some GIFs so you won’t miss out on how it’s done!
+In our forum thread, we show you how can take a screenshot with both the hardware and software methods, along with some GIFs of the process, so you won’t miss out on how it’s done!
 A Galaxy S3 screenshot should be on every S3 owner's tips list!

 Galaxy S3 factory reset

 Performing a factory reset on the Galaxy S3 is one of the ways that you can improve your phone’s general system performance.
-Just make sure that you have backed up absolutely all of your data, files, pictures, apps etc so that you can restore this to your phone after the wipe.
+Just make sure that you have backed up absolutely all of your data, files, pictures, apps, etc, first so that you can restore them to your phone after the wipe.

 Don’t lock the screen

-Ever be reading an article or an e-mail on your device and then have the screen lock itself because of inactivity or because you’re started day dreaming?
-Well, another feature that the S3 has is Smart Stay, which allows the device to “check” whether you are watching the screen before it times out.
+Have you ever been reading an article or an e-mail on your device when the screen locks itself due to inactivity or because you’ve started day dreaming?
+Well, another feature that the S3 has is Smart Stay, which allows the device to check whether you are watching the screen before it times out.

-To enable this, head over the Settings > Display and tick off the box that says “Smart Stay”.
+To enable this, head over to Settings > Display and tick the box that says 'Smart Stay'.
 You can also set how long it takes before you device timeouts and locks the screen when there is no activity.

 Use your voice

-If you’re a fan of a more “hands-off” approach when it comes to controlling your device, make sure the check out S-Voice on the Galaxy S3.
-This feature is particularly handy if you’re in a situation where you can’t exactly pay attention to your devices screen, but want to issue a quick command.
+If you’re a fan of a more hands-off approach when it comes to controlling your device, make sure to check out the S-Voice feature on the Galaxy S3.
+It is particularly handy if you’re in a situation where you can’t exactly pay attention to your device's screen, but want to issue a quick command.

 By double tapping the Home button, the S3 will bring up S-Voice.
-If you ask it “What can I say” it’ll actually pull up an entire list of commands that are compatible with S-Voice.
-Some examples include checking the weather, dictating text messages, starting or stopping music, and more.
-There is alo a “Wake Up” command that can be enabled that will activate S-Voice by just speaking (not needing the double tap on the Home button) but this drains the battery noticeably.
+If you ask it, “What can I say”, it’ll actually pull up an entire list of commands that are compatible with S-Voice.
+Some examples include checking the weather, dictating text messages and starting or stopping music.
+There is also a 'Wake Up' command that will activate S-Voice just through you speaking (ie withough needing the double tap of the Home button), but this puts considerable strain on the battery.

-If you're a news junkie like me, maybe you wish you could know the day's top stories even before you make it out of bed.
-With this feature, your phone will read to you the day's main headlines, the weather, and any appointments you may have lined up.
-Just go to "Alarm types," then change it to "briefings."
+If you're a news junkie, maybe you wish you could know the day's top stories even before you make it out of bed.
+With the Daily Briefing, your phone will read to you the day's main headlines, the weather, and any appointments you may have lined up.
+Just go to 'Alarm types,' then change it to 'briefings'.

 If you've ever wished taking a call could be a bit simpler, you should check out this feature.
 Using Motion Control, you can place or answer a call simply by moving your phone to your head – the most natural movement ever.
 You can also reject calls by swiping your hand above the phone's screen.